 - public interest incorporated foundations; or

 A corporation is the usual form adopted by professional clubs that are operating with the objective of making profits from their sports related activities.

-On the other hand, sports governing bodies, including national sport federations such as Japan Football Association and organisations operating professional leagues such as Japan Football League, are commonly organised in the form of non-profit corporations because of their public characteristics.
+On the other hand, sports governing bodies, including national sport federations such as the Japan Football Association and organisations operating professional leagues such as the Japan Football League, are commonly organised in the form of non-profit corporations because of their public characteristics.

 ii Corporate governance

 The Basic Act on Sport maps out the basic ideas pertaining to sports in Japan, and demands that sports organisations (which, under the Act, shall mean organisations whose main purpose is to carry out operations to promote sports) make efforts in their operations to secure transparency in, and set a criteria for, its operations, and resolve sports-related conflicts promptly and properly.3

 In addition, the Japan Sports Agency set forth the Governance Code for National Sport Federation Members in June 2019, and the Governance Code for General Sport Organisations in August 2019.4

 In accordance with the Governance Code for National Sport Federation Members, from 2020, each member sports organisation shall be required to explain and disclose the extent of their compliance to the 13 general rules (including the relevant reasons and details) as set forth in the Governance Code, such as the management of conflicts of interest.
 Member sports organisations shall also be subject to compliance audits by the organising body, which consists of the Japan Sports Association, the Japanese Olympic Committee and the Japanese Para-Sports Association.